Crook3dTeeth/Emulator/README.md

-# Emulator
+# Emulator WIP
-emulates a custom designed computer architexture based on risc and cisc
+emulates a custom-designed computer architecture based on risc and cisc Last work was getting the debug module working